icco/pseudoweb/_posts/2011-03-09-my-github-interview.md

     /Nat

+The ending was a little cheesy, but I meant every word of it.
+A few hours later, I got a simple response.

 Wed, Jan 12, 2011 at 7:26 AM

     What specifically would you be most interested in working on at GitHub?

+Simple, but mind blowing.
+The first thing I wanted to put was "anything", but this was obviously [a "trap"](http://www.youtube.com/watch?v=dddAi8FF3F4).
+So instead, I did a brain dump of every feature I wanted on GitHub, and then rushed to class (I ended up being a few minutes late...).

 Wed, Jan 12, 2011 at 8:24 AM